 Though digital marketing has always been a core tenet of our approach, new tech tools have allowed us to expand further, tracking data in real time and making informed decisions about both the marketing and sales of real estate properties.
 We have been able to generate high-quality leads from this approach, and we believe that as more agents and brokers invest in digital marketing, they will start to utilize data and analytics in a purposeful way that will help to more effectively sell real estate.”

-[Related article: Best Real Estate Software 2022: Our Top Picks for Agents & Teams]
+Best Real Estate Software: Our 34 Top Picks for Agents (+ Pricing)

 Inventory, Drop in Value Investments & Interest Rates Will Continue to Shape the Market